 If you’re feeling more tech savvy, Google Analytics is a treasure trove of information about your website visitors.
 It can be overwhelming at first, so try focusing on a few key areas:

-- Demographics – Go to Behavior > Demographics > Overview to see Google’s best guess at the age and gender of your web users.
+- Demographics & Interests – Go to Reports > User attributes > Demographic details to see Google’s best guess at the age and gender of your web users.
 This won’t necessarily reflect your in-person visitors, but it can be helpful to know what segment of your physical visitors are using the website.
+These groupings can give you lots of insight into your visitors’ interests and might spark some ideas for programming.

 Try changing the time frame and see if the data changes at all.
 There are likely seasonal fluctuations that could impact your marketing efforts.
 You might also want to check out our article on using Google Analytics to understand your museum website visitors.